tatecarson/waters-sonic-signatures/slides.md

 :: content ::

-- Cinema creates **worlds** that are not separate from reality, but continuous with it <Cite bref="adrianj.ivakhivEcologiesMovingImage2013"/>.
+- Cinema creates worlds that are not separate from reality, but continuous with it <Cite bref="adrianj.ivakhivEcologiesMovingImage2013"/>.
-- Films can **reshape how we perceive** social and ecological relations.
+- Films can reshape how we perceive social and ecological relations.
-- Through **spectacle, narrative, and meaning**, cinema draws us into **relational ecologies** — where perception and world are intertwined.
+- Through spectacle, narrative, and meaning, cinema draws us into relational ecologies — where perception and world are intertwined.
-- Some films, like Tarkovsky’s, foster **ecological awareness** by revealing the world’s materiality, vitality, and openness to becoming.
+- Some films, like Tarkovsky’s, foster ecological awareness by revealing the world’s materiality, vitality, and openness to becoming.

 <!--
 - Source: Adrian J. Ivakhiv (2013), *Ecologies of the Moving Image: Cinema, Affect, Nature*.